What the Lady Wants

 By Victoria Brownlee

 Who needs love when you can eat cheese?Heartbroken and on the cusp of turning 30, Ella decides to pack her bags and move to Paris, somewhere she had visited when she was a different, more adventurous person.
 It's on the streets of beautiful, romantic City of Light that she finds her heart's true desire: cheese.
 For Ella, her local fromagerie becomes a safe haven and she finds herself being drawn back there day after day.But in a strange city, being friendless and not able to speak the language, has she bitten off more than she can chew?A heart-warming and joyful romance, for fans of Jenny Colgan, Lucy Diamond and Sophie Kinsella(Note: this is part one of a four-part serialised novel.
-The full length edition will be available in August 2018)
+The full length edition will be available separately)

 The Workhouse Waif